Speech Sound Variability Research Group

 2023–2024: Phonetic aspects of fast speech in Hungarian and German

-(Lead researchers: Andrea Deme, Reinhold Greisbach)
+(Lead researchers: Andrea Deme, Reinhold Greisbach) (group mobility grant)

 2020–2021: A cross-linguistic articulatory and acoustic analysis of the effect of vowel space density on the variability of vowels

-(Lead researchers: Andrea Deme, Reinhold Greisbach)
+(Lead researchers: Andrea Deme, Reinhold Greisbach) (group mobility grant)

 2014–2016: Articulatory and acoustic analysis of high-pitched sung vowels in Hungarian and German using electromagnetic articulography, ultrasound, and inverse filtering of the acoustic signal

-(Lead researchers: Alexandra Markó, Reinhold Greisbach)
+(Lead researchers: Alexandra Markó, Reinhold Greisbach) (group mobility grant)

 Further information is available here.